tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Introduction

 The visible face of the Internet largely consists of services that employ a client-server architecture in which a client communicates with an application service.
-When a client communicates with an application service using protocols such as {{?RFC8446}}, {{?RFC9147}}, or a protocol built on those ({{?RFC9001}} being a notable example), the client and server can perform ephemeral public-key key exchange mechanisms, such as ECDH, to derive the shared secret for forward secrecy.
-They can validate each others identity using X.509 certificates to establish secure communication.
+When a client communicates with an application service using protocols such as TLS 1.3 {{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or a protocol built on those (QUIC {{?RFC9001}} being a notable example), the client and server can perform ephemeral public-key exchange mechanisms, such as ECDH, to derive the shared secret for forward secrecy.
+They can validate each other's identity using X.509 certificates to establish secure communication.

 The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
 This means there is a requirement to update protocols and infrastructure to use post-quantum algorithms, which are public-key algorithms designed to be secure against CRQCs as well as classical computers.
 The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}.